browserengineering/book/book/chrome.md

 next: forms
 ...

-Our toy browser draws web pages, but it is is still missing the key insight of *hypertext*: pages linked together into a web of information.
+Our toy browser draws web pages, but it is still missing the key insight of *hypertext*: pages linked together into a web of information.
 We can watch the waves, but cannot yet surf the web.
 We need to implement hyperlinks, and we might as well add an address bar